yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 challenges and generate a certificate for the site.
 This is true regardless of whether the CNAME mechanisms defined in the current document is used or not.

-In some cases, this is the desired behavior: the domain owner trusts the CDN to have full control of the cryptographic credentials for the site.
-The current document however assumes that the domain owner only wants to delegate restricted control, and wishes to retain the capability to cancel the CDN's credentials at a short notice.
+In some cases, this is the desired behavior: the domain holder trusts the CDN to have full control of the cryptographic credentials for the site.
+The current document however assumes that the domain holder only wants to delegate restricted control, and wishes to retain the capability to cancel the CDN's credentials at a short notice.

 The following is a possible mitigation when the IdO wishes to ensure that a rogue CDN cannot issue unauthorized certificates:

-- The domain owner makes sure that the CDN cannot modify the DNS records for the domain.
-The domain owner should ensure it is the only entity authorized to modify the DNS zone.
+- The domain holder makes sure that the CDN cannot modify the DNS records for the domain.
+The domain holder should ensure it is the only entity authorized to modify the DNS zone.
 Typically, it establishes a CNAME resource record from a subdomain into a CDN-managed domain.
-- The domain owner uses a CAA record {{!RFC8659}} to restrict certificate issuance for the domain to specific CAs that comply with ACME and are known to implement {{!RFC8657}}.
+- The domain holder uses a CAA record {{!RFC8659}} to restrict certificate issuance for the domain to specific CAs that comply with ACME and are known to implement {{!RFC8657}}.
-- The domain owner uses the ACME-specific CAA mechanism {{!RFC8657}} to restrict issuance to a specific account key which is controlled by it, and MUST require "dns-01" as the sole validation method.
+- The domain holder uses the ACME-specific CAA mechanism {{!RFC8657}} to restrict issuance to a specific account key which is controlled by it, and MUST require "dns-01" as the sole validation method.